 18 hole course, driving range, practice green, pro shop, cart rental, lessons, open to the public by reservation.
 Memberships available.

-Fishing lake, horse trails, hiking trails, picnic area, camping and 840 huntable acres
+Fishing lake, horse trails, hiking trails, picnic area, camping and 840 huntable acres.
+RV and tent sites.

 One mile south of Hutsonville Road, west 1 mile, 1,129 acres, restrooms, 8 stocked ponds, hiking & horseback tracks, seasonal hunting, ranger on duty, closes at dusk, no camping.